 Easily Accessible Data

 One of the main ways compliance software is able to mitigate risks is by making relevant data more accessible.
-If a healthcare facility wants to learn if they’re deviating from a particular policy, a staff member can quickly review incident reports to identify trends within a department to understand why the incident is happening.
+If you want to find out if staff are deviating from a particular policy, you can quickly review incident reports to identify trends within a department to get to the root cause.
 When your facility is able to see and manage compliance, risk avoidance becomes easier.

 Accessible data also extends to reporting and audits.
 When your facility needs to follow up on an incident or show proof of compliance to an auditor, it’s vital to have that information readily available and on-hand.
 Organizations that prioritize data accessibility will find themselves better-positioned to prevent incidents because they understand the factors that contribute to them.